Meher Archive Collective is committed to honoring Meher Baba

 Sustaining Donor Campaign

 Thank you to the 27 members of the Baba Community who have so far committed to a monthly donation of $25 or more.
 We’re almost halfway through our campaign goal of at least 200 Sustaining Donors; we very much need your support and help to reach our goal.

 Please consider taking the opportunity to become a Sustaining Donor between now and November 1st 2020.
 Your participation will make a real difference in furthering MAC's vision of creating an environment for the preservation of Meher Baba's precious artifacts.

 Help us to keep the energy moving forward by making your pledge today - Sustaining Donor

-Progress continues on MAC’s new home inside the Meher New Life Center.
+Progress continues on MAC’s new home inside the new MAC facility.